 This gap between Tax Freedom Day based on actual revenues and Tax Freedom Day based on government spending is now the widest it has been since the early 1970s – and possibly since World War II.

-"It's nice to see Tax Freedom Day come early, but our research doesn't leave me optimistic.
-Under Gordon Brown's stewardship of the economy, the government's annual deficit went from near-balance in 1998 to more than 3% in 2007.
-And that was when the UK economy was growing strongly.
+Overall, our research doesn’t give much cause for optimism.
+Under Gordon Brown’s stewardship of the economy, the government’s annual deficit went from near-balance in 1998 to more than 3% in 2007.
+And that was with the UK economy was growing strongly.
 Now the Chancellor is forecasting a 13.3% deficit.
-Young people have the right to feel very angry, because they'll be carrying the burden of these mistakes for years to come."
+We’ll be carrying the burden of these mistakes for years to come.